-While walking, your feet will not get sweaty or sore, thanks to the soft EVA insole, as well as the enhanced breathability of the lightweight mesh.
-While this meshing is great to keep your feet from sweating on hot days, it does also allow rain water to soak in in wet conditions, which may turn some golfers off.
+While walking, your feet will not get sweaty or sore, thanks to the soft EVA insole, as well as the enhanced breathability of the lightweight outsole mesh.
+While this meshing is great to keep your feet from sweating on hot days, it does also allow rain water to soak in in wet conditions, which may affect performance.
 However, when we tested them in a morning dew setting, the shoes held up and stayed dry.

-While these shoes are not the #1 choice for wet weather, the cushioning and air flow of the shoe make them a great choice for walking the course, or just to enjoy their comfort while riding in a golf cart.
-And if you want to impress not only with your skills, but also with your style, then it’s your lucky day!
+While these shoes are not the #1 choice for wet weather, the cushioning and airflow of the shoe make them a great comfortable choice for walking the course, or just to enjoy their comfort while riding in your cart.
+And if you want to impress not only with your skills but also with your style, then it’s your lucky day!
 You can choose from a variety of colors so that your shoes will always match your style.

-Adidas is a leader in the sports equipment industry, especially with their shoe lines.
-And with the Tech Response Golf Shoe, Adidas more than lives up to their company’s reputation.
+Adidas is a leading brand in the sports equipment industry, especially with its performance shoe lines.
+And with the Tech Response Shoe, they more than live up to their company’s reputation.

 Best Golf Shoe for Wide Feet

-If you have wide feet, you know how hard it can be to find a pair of golf shoes that suits you, especially if you are a golfer.
+If you have wide feet, you know how hard it can be to find a pair of comfortable shoe that suits you, especially if you are a golfer.

-I believe that the best golf shoes for wide feet are those that not only come in wide sizes, but that also have a stable sole construction and great side to side support.
+I believe that the most comfortable golf shoes for wide feet are those that not only come in wide sizes, but that also have a stable sole construction and a great side to side stability.

 It helps to have shoes that have some stretch to them too.